DylanAuty/eos-blender/README.md

 ### Output
 ####For the pose of the figure:
-72 Bones worth of CSV files with frame number and value columns (one for each bone in the skeleton) 10 F-Curves per bone:
+72 Bones worth of CSV files with frame number and value columns (one for each bone in the skeleton)

+10 F-Curves per bone:
 - X Location
 - Y Location
 - Z Location
 - W Quaternion Rotation
 - X Quaternion Rotation
 - Y Quaternion Rotation
 - Z Quaternion Rotation
 - X Scale
 - Y Scale
 - Z Scale

+=> 720 CSV files for pose, unless there turns out to be a nicer way to import into Blender

 ####For the colour of the skin:
 3 CSV files with frame number and colour value for R, G and B channels of diffuse skin colour